Family, friends, and loved ones stop by to pay their respects to the late governor Edwin Edwards

 "The magnitude of this great man who has always been vibrant, quick-witted, sharp, and to see him in a casket is difficult because you don't see a giant at rest," Carter said.

-Flags will continue to be flown at half staff until his burial Sunday.
+Flags will continue to be flown at half staff until his private funeral and burial Sunday.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.